 Get Ready for Practice

 Once you find a job, you’ll still have a few tasks to complete.
 To prepare for practice, you should liaise with your new office to clear up any outstanding paperwork.
 You’ll also need to find CRNA malpractice insurance to cover your assets.
+Failing to secure insurance is a common CRNA mistake.
 Professional liability insurance is essential to ensuring a long career, especially for those in medicine.